friendly-bits/shell-scheduler/REFERENCE.md

 ### TL;DR

-For simple use cases with relatively few well-behaved jobs, it doesn't really matter which of the three mechanisms implemented in the included helper library is used in practice.
+For simple use cases with relatively few well-behaved jobs, it doesn't really matter which of the three built-in mechanisms is used.

-- If an extra file and ~18KiB doesn't make or break your project, include the helper library `job-term.sh` with your application and let `sched_use_job_term auto` pick the mechanism automatically, as explained in [Job termination helper library](#job-termination-helper-library) below.
-If you implement this exactly as shown in the example code snippet, it will just work [almost] anywhere without any extra configuration.
+- Unless you have a reason to prefer a particular mechanism, let `sched_use_job_term auto` pick one automatically, as explained in [Built-in job termination mechanisms](#built-in-job-termination-mechanisms---full) below.
+If you implement this exactly as shown in the example code snippet, it will just work (almost) anywhere without any extra configuration.
 - If spawning many jobs, strongly prefer the `cgroup` mechanism because it is much more efficient.
 - If spawning jobs which are prone to misbehavior, hanging or leaving orphaned processes behind, prefer the `cgroup` mechanism because it allows for more deterministic process termination.
 - If the target system doesn't support the `cgroup` mechanism, use a `/proc`-based one: `ppid` needs only `/proc` and `awk` and works essentially anywhere; `children` is a more efficient variant, available where the kernel provides `CONFIG_PROC_CHILDREN`.

 ## Job termination callback - mini
-The **mini scheduler variant** comes with the **PPID-walk** job termination mechanism built-in and **does not** implement the subcommand interface implemented by the full variant, so the helper library discussed below is not supported by the mini variant.
+The **mini scheduler variant** comes with the **PPID-walk** job termination mechanism built-in and **does not** implement the subcommand interface implemented by the full variant, so the mechanisms discussed below are not available in the mini variant.

-To enable automatic job termination via the built-in mechanism in the **mini** variant, set `JOB_TERM_CB=sched_job_term_mini` or (equivalent) `SCHED_AUTO_JOB_TERM=1`.
+To enable automatic job termination via the built-in mechanism in the **mini** variant, set `JOB_TERM_CB=sch_job_term_ppid`, or set `SCHED_AUTO_JOB_TERM` to any non-empty value.

 ## Job termination callback - full